-Volunteers who participate in our psychology-focused placements spend their weeka working as Activity Support Workers in Sri Lanka or Bali.
+Volunteers who participate in one of our Mental Health placements spend their week working as Activity Support Workers in Bali.
 They are responsible for planning and executing daily, therapeutic activity sessions for individuals living with a range of mental health issues and specific needs, as well as teaching English at a variety of settings in the local community.

 Volunteers have the unique opportunity to expand their experience of global mental health by working with local professionals to increase their knowledge and enhance their skill sets.
 As we're focused on work experience and not a holiday vibe, your students can benefit from all of the following:

-All volunteers completing an 8-week placement will receive, as part of their placement content, professional supervision with a local psychologist.
+All volunteers completing an 8-week placement will receive, as part of their placement content, time set aside for professional supervision with a local psychologist.